Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 - follower index

-- Follower indices are the target indices for cross-cluster replication.
-They exist in your local cluster and replicate leader indices.
+- The target index for cross-cluster replication.
+A follower index exists in a local cluster and replicates a leader index.

 - force merge